 Learning how to get stains out of carpet requires two things.
 The first is knowing what kind of fibers make up your carpet and the second is having all the right cleaning agents to help remove the spot.

 Natural fibers are made from materials found naturally and constructed that way.
+Most carpets are made from at least some synthetic material so natural carpets and rugs are valued for their rich textures and natural weave.
 Wool is the most common type of natural carpet fiber.
 These fibers easily absorb stains and are typically better at insulating sound and heat.

 Your carpet cleaner solution will need to be based on what kind of fibers make up your carpet.
 If you’re unsure what kind of carpet you have in your home, here’s a carpet identification guide.

 an easy and effective carpet stain remover that helps get stains out of carpet.

 If the stain has settled over time or is too tough for your homemade carpet cleaner, you can always turn to the professionals for help.
-Stanley Steemer is the best carpet cleaner because we use EPA approved carpet cleaning chemicals combined with our proprietary hot-water extraction process to achieve the best results possible.
+Stanley Steemer is the best carpet cleaner because we use EPA approved carpet cleaning agents combined with our proprietary hot-water extraction process to achieve the best results possible.